Marshmallow root

 Respiratory Support

 The mucilaginous compounds coat throat and lung tissues, reducing cough frequency and calming respiratory irritation.
 Many users find relief from dry, scratchy throats and persistent coughing fits.
 This protective coating action helps restore comfort to overworked respiratory passages and may ease symptoms from seasonal allergies or environmental irritants.
-The soothing effect can make breathing feel easier when airways are inflamed.
+When smoked in herbal blends, marshmallow root produces a smooth, mild smoke that can help temper harsher herbs while delivering its soothing properties directly to airways.

 Digestive Comfort